YooLc/subcon/docs/configuration/general-settings.md

 # General Settings

 `conf/pref.toml` defines global behavior for Subcon.
-Paths are resolved from the project root.
+Paths are resolved relative to the working directory, and fall back to `/etc/subcon` when missing.

 ## Pref structure
 ```toml